lammps/lammps/src/Things_to_work_on.md

 * Figure out kspace_settings to figure out how to do the values

 ## Implementation Questions

+* How does one go about setting up multiple field interactions?
-* Should there be two different types of parameter lines
+  * Should there be two different types of parameter lines?
+* What function oconverts between the values that the current processor stores from 0 to N-1 and the grid values that correspond to it?